 1. Fluid material: gas (such as gas spring, nitrogen spring), liquid (oil), gas-liquid mixture.

 2. Inorganic materials: ceramic materials.
 Polymer materials such as rubber (rubber spring), and plastic fiber reinforced materials.

 What Needs to be Done in the Spring Production Process?

-After introducing the materials, you may have questions: How long can these materials be used?
+After introducing the spring materials, you may have questions: How long can these materials be used?
 Can you meet the job requirements? and many more.
 Therefore, for these problems, our spring factory will coat a layer of elements on the surface of the spring for different situations and different industries to make the spring life longer and more conducive to work.

 What Types of Spring Coating Elements are There?